-Visiting Associate Professor of Music - Viola, Chamber Music, String Education; String Area Coordinator
+Visiting Associate Professor Music - Viola, Chamber Music, and String Education

 Anna Barbrey Joiner is a highly respected artist and educator who has performed with orchestras in Florida, Georgia, North Carolina and South Carolina and participated in the Aspen, Brevard, and Sarasota summer music festivals.
 She has presented and co-authored research for international conferences in Chicago and Japan and written articles for numerous journals including The American String Teacher and American Suzuki Journal.